Posted on 2 Comments

 If you would prefer a printed copy of this pattern, there are a couple options for you.
 No, you don’t need to message me how you’re up in arms that you can’t print this webpage.
 You can keep scrolling down this page and read the pattern row by row on your phone or tablet in the comfort of your chair as you knit.
 A printed copy is a preference but not necessary to read and use this pattern.

-If you would like a formatted, printable copy, you can purchase it from this website – Easy Knitting Pattern โ€“ Winter Beanie Toque/Touque/Tuque with Vertical Stripes, my Etsy shop, Ravelry, Google Books, Love Crafts and from Amazon for Kindle and as a paperback.
+If you would like a formatted, printable copy, you can purchase it from this website – Easy Knitting Pattern – Winter Beanie Toque/Touque/Tuque with Vertical Stripes, my Etsy shop, Ravelry, Google Books, Love Crafts and from Amazon for Kindle and as a paperback.
 Be sure you pick the correct country so shipping for your paperback is free if you are an Amazon Prime member.

-Another way to avoid ads and pop-ups, get instant, PRINTABLE downloads of this pattern and others, is by becoming a Member on this website.
-When you become a Website Supporter for $3/month, you’ll gain access to exclusive member only posts.
-These posts contain one click downloads of the patterns.
-Simply click the Download & Print button.
-The PDF will automatically download to your computer or smart device.
-You can then read it on your device or print it at your leisure.
-You can download as many patterns as you like for the same $3 each month.
+Another way to avoid ads and pop-ups, get instant, PRINTABLE downloads of this pattern and others, is by becoming a Member.
+When you become a Website Supporter at $4/month, you’ll gain access to exclusive member only posts on Buy Me A Coffee.
+You can download as many patterns as you like for the same $4 each month.
 You can go to this page to learn more, become a member and support my work… Exclusive Member Area

 If you like the vertical stripes but have no self striping yarn, I’ve marked in the pattern where to change the colours.
 This makes this touque a great project to use up all those left over bits of yarn from other projects.
 I keep them too.
 I just can’t bring myself to throw out those bits.
 I always feel I’ll find a use for them.